vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

   --file, -f FILE (required)
     🔖 Example file to run

-    It must be absolute full path
+    ❕ It must be absolute full path

     🎓 Tip: use <tab> completion to trigger fzf completion

   --open, -o
-    📖 Opening example file with text editor set with EDITOR environment variable (default is vscode)
+    📖 Opening example file with text editor set with config.ini (default is code)

   --tag TAG
     🎯 Confluent Platform (CP) version to use